 The jiophone has 512MB of ram and 4gb of internal storage which can be expanded up to 128 GB.
 Jio Phone has very sluggish performance, even slower than old Nokia and Samsung feature phones.

 We get only 1gb of usable space.
 The 1.2gb space is locked for apps even though there are no apps to use it and the rest 1.8gb is for OS which is way more than old Android OS.

 Jio voice assistant is smart and recognizes command but it is very slow.
 You can make a call, send text and play music using it.

 There are no instructions on how to use jio money app with NFC.

-The camera works fine when video calling but you can only video call to other person if he’s using a jiophone.
+The camera works fine when video calling but you can only video call to another person if he’s using a jiophone.
 And the call only connects if the recipient is using the jio videocall app.
-Otherwise the call will not ring.
+Otherwise, the call will not ring.
 The audio quality on normal calls is great.
 The phone dials the number instantly which I liked the most.

 The phone is good but it is only useful when it comes to calling.